BinaryResearch/centrifuge-toolkit/README.md

 Detailed walkthroughs can be found in the [notebooks](https://github.com/BinaryResearch/centrifuge/tree/master/notebooks).
 Code snippets are located in the [examples](https://github.com/BinaryResearch/centrifuge/tree/master/examples) folder.

-- [Introduction to Centrifuge](https://github.com/BinaryResearch/centrifuge/blob/master/notebooks/Introduction%20to%20Centrifuge.ipynb) provides an overview of Centrifuge's features and a demonstration & explanation of how the tool works.
+- [Introduction to Centrifuge](https://github.com/BinaryResearch/centrifuge/blob/master/notebooks/Introduction%20to%20Centrifuge.ipynb) provides an overview of Centrifuge's features and a demonstration of how the tool works.
 - "Using DBSCAN to Cluster File Data" shows examples of how to adjust DBSCAN's `eps` and `min_samples` parameters to get the best results.
 - "Analyzing Firmware with Centrifuge" provides a tutorial for analyzing firmware binaries.
 - "Encountering an Unknown CPU Architecture" discusses what it looks like when an executable binary contains machine code targeting a CPU architecture for which there is no matching reference distribution and ISAdetect does not correctly classify it, as well as what can be done in such cases.